 #18 Luxembourg only has one UNESCO Heritage site: the Old Quarters and Fortifications of the city of Luxembourg.
 These fortifications were regarded as some of the most impressive in Europe.

 #19 The city of Luxembourg is really interesting.
-On one hand, it feels like a huge city with all the banks, big companies headquarters, the European Union quarter… On the other hand, it’s a rather small town, with less than 120 000 inhabitants and has a medieval, charming vibe with some old buildings, the fortifications, and caves…
+On the one hand, it feels like a huge city with all the banks, big companies headquarters, the European Union quarter… On the other hand, it’s a rather small town, with less than 120 000 inhabitants, and has a medieval, charming vibe with some old buildings, fortifications, and caves…

-#20 Wandering around Luxembourg city is really pleasant and definitely one thing you should do.
-The old town center isn’t very big and you can walk everywhere.
-There you can’t miss the Palais Grand-Ducal, one of the most beautiful buildings in Luxembourg, the Notre Dame Cathedral and the old quarter.
+#20 Wandering around Luxembourg City is really pleasant and definitely, one thing you should do.
+The old town center isn’t very big, and you can walk everywhere.
+You can’t miss the Palais Grand-Ducal, one of the most beautiful buildings in Luxembourg, the Notre Dame Cathedral, and the old quarter.

-#23 The Moselle river region close to Remich is also worth checking for several reasons.
-First of all, it’s a big wine producing region, with absolutely beautiful vineyards, but it’s also the most similar thing that Luxembourg has to a Riviera.
-Lot’s of people go there to enjoy the views and have fun by the river, particular in Summer and weekends.
+#23 The Moselle River region close to Remich is also worth checking for several reasons.
+First of all, it’s a big wine-producing region with absolutely beautiful vineyards, but it’s also the most similar thing that Luxembourg has to a Riviera.

 #24 Did you know Luxembourg has a beach?
-Between Remich and Schengen there’s an artificial beach with lots of people, at least in Summer.
+Between Remich and Schengen, there’s an artificial beach with many people, at least in Summer.
 It costs 4 Euros to enter.
 Not really expensive if you think about the prices of everything else.

-#25 Very close to the beach it was built the biodisersum and some nice trails where you can walk close/through the swamps while enjoying nature’s fauna and flora.
-These swamps were created decades ago when people used to go there and remove sand, close to the river.
+#25 Very close to the beach, it was built the biodiversum, and some nice trails where you can walk close/through the swamps while enjoying nature’s fauna and flora.
+These swamps were created decades ago when people used to remove sand near the river.

-#28 You should note that every tourist attraction closes at 18h, even in summer when it’s day until 23h… It’s frustrating when you want to do/see everything so plan accordingly.
+#28 Another thing you should know before traveling to Luxembourg is that every tourist attraction closes at 18h, even in summer when there’s daylight almost until 23h… It’s frustrating when you want to do/see everything, so plan accordingly.